 College’s Residential Character, 13:1 Student-Faculty Ratio Are Keys to Engagement

-Bethany freshmen (first-year students) scored a cumulative 11 percentage points higher than those in selected regional peer institutions of similar size and type in “reading more than 10 assigned books or book-length packs of readings,” and 24 percent higher than the composite average for all NSSE 2011 rankings.
+Bethany freshmen (first-year students) scored 18 percentage points higher than those in selected regional peer institutions of similar size and type in “wrote more than 4 papers or reports between 5 and 19 pages” and 20 percent higher than the composite average for all NSSE 2011 rankings.
 First-year students also scored 12 points higher than selected peer institutions in “discussed ideas from classes with faculty outside of class” and 17 percentage points higher than the average for all NSSE 2011 rankings.

 These findings came as no surprise to the president.
 “Bethany’s size, small residential learning environment, 13:1 student-faculty ratio and active residential life/athletic programs help to engage our students in ways that larger institutions may not,” Dr. Miller said.